Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Solving the optimization problem

-Here, $\eta>0$ is the ``learning rate''.
-It is considered as a ``hyper-parameter'' to be either selected in advance as a fixed value or tuned via a validation process; see Section \ref{sec:validation}.
-As we update $\boldsymbol\theta^{(k)}$, we monitor the value of $R_n(\boldsymbol\theta^{(k)})$ that is to be decreasing as $k$ increases.
-We continue iterations until we reach a level, say $K$, at which $R_n(\boldsymbol\theta^{(K)})$ is small enough (below a desired tolerance).
-If $R_n(\boldsymbol\theta^{(k)})$ is decreasing slowly or even worse if it is increasing, we will need to consider a different learning rate $\eta$.
+Here, $\eta>0$ represents the ``learning rate'', a hyper-parameter that can be preselected or tuned through validation; see Section \ref{sec:validation}.
+As $\boldsymbol\theta^{(k)}$ gets updated, we monitor the value of $R_n(\boldsymbol\theta^{(k)})$, expecting it to decrease with increasing $k$.
+The iteration continues until reaching a level, say $K$, where $R_n(\boldsymbol\theta^{(K)})$ is sufficiently small (below a specified tolerance).
+If $R_n(\boldsymbol\theta^{(k)})$ decreases slowly or even worse if it is increasing, adjusting the learning rate $\eta$ may be necessary.